na-na-hi/renget/archive/TrappusRentry.md

 ***

  ##-> About <-
 ->Hey, thanks for clicking.
-Welcome to my rentry that's definitely not just a Honkai Impact 3rd charater card collection.
+Welcome to my rentry that's definitely not just a Honkai Impact 3rd character card collection.
 All of my bots were written in Plists + Ali:Chat and they're mostly focused on personality, rather than lore.
 Also, for the Honkai fans out here, in order to make sure the bots worked properly, I had to make up scenarios that aren't very lore accurate, e.g. Pardofelis becoming a shop owner instead of a Flame-Chaser, or Elysia being a quasi-goddess and taking you to the Elysian realm which in these scenarios, is simply a separate world for the sake of coherency and also because most 6B models would have troubles digesting all the info in the Honkai lore.
 Anyway, I hope you enjoy using these bots as much as I do <3<-

 ->If you have any recommendations or things you think I should add or change, feel free to DM me on discord **@Trappu#4161**<-